Respect grows when we recognize

 something starts to shift.

-Not because anyone told them to…
+Not because anyone told them to—

-but because their attention changed.
+but because how they were looking changed.

-the overall experience of the room begins to change.
+And when that begins to happen—the experience of the room begins to change.

-That’s where this work begins to take hold.
+That’s where this work takes hold.

-What makes that shift possible are three capacities that can be developed in every student.
+that can be developed in every student.

 The Three Capacities at the Heart of the Work